A Faint Honey Scent . . .

-And finally, 100% beeswax candles tend to burn hot and can sometimes crack the jar they are poured into.
+One-hundred percent beeswax candles tend to burn hot and can sometimes crack the jar they are poured into.
 My friend Cara over at Health Home & Happiness came up with a brilliant solution to this for beginners who are just figuring things out – blending beeswax with another “cooler” oil like palm oil.
 In the tutorial below I’ve used coconut oil because it’s what I had on hand.
 Are you ready to get started?
 Okay then!

 How To Make Beeswax Candles

 This recipe makes 40 ounces of candle wax.
 I divided mine between four 12 oz containers so that they were filled but not overflowing.
 Of course, you can make them smaller or larger!

 - 1.5 pounds filtered beeswax (see tutorial below if your beeswax is unfiltered.
 I recommend using organic because contaminants such as pesticides that are used on industrial produced hives will collect in the wax.)